jbonadiman/dotfiles/README.md

 - [Windows] Should set powershell Execution-Policy that allow script execution for new fresh installations
 - [Windows] Shellcheck should be installed as a scoop base package
-- [Windows] Use wsl --status to check if wsl is installed
 - [Windows] Find a way to backup StartAllBack cfg
 - [Windows] Install imagemagick through scoop
 - [Windows] Symlink powershell profile